Home Entrepreneurship The Dark Side of Entrepreneurship

 I know you want to answer the question by giving me examples of some of the brightest, youngest, successful entrepreneurs in the world who are known for building billion-dollar enterprises.

-Take a deep breath and then tally your answer with the answers I got from a few colleagues. (you do not lose marks for cheating :))
+How about we now tally your answer with the answers I got from a few colleagues? (you do not lose marks for cheating :))

 “Entrepreneurship is about changing the world” is what one of my close friends told me.